 - The Chair of the Standing Committee on the Evaluation of Teaching (EOT) or one member of the EOT, recommended by the EOT Chair

-- The President of the Graduation Student Association (GSA) or one GSA student representative recommended by the President of the GSA.
-Student member must have a background that reflects an aptitude for educational technology.
+- The President of the Graduation Student Association (GSA) or one GSA student designee recommended by the President of the GSA.
+Student members should have a background that reflects an aptitude for educational technology.

-- The President of the Student Body or one undergraduate student government appointee recommended by the President of the Student Body, Student member must have a background that reflects and aptitude for educational technology
+- The President of the Student Body or one undergraduate student government designee recommended by the President of the Student Body.
+Student members should have a background that reflects an aptitude for educational technology

 - A representative from the Office of the Executive Vice Chancellor and Provost.